 The Cecil Hotel was constructed in 1924 as a premier destination for travelers.
 However, when the Great Depression hit a few years later, the developers’ plans crumbled and the hotel became affordable housing for low-income residents.

 Heading to LA?
 Book this walking ghost tour to see the best haunts in town.

-The hotel saw many tragedies over the years, including suicides and violent murders that occured in the first few decades of the hotel’s opening.
+The hotel saw many tragedies over the years, including suicides and violent murders that occurred in the first few decades of the hotel’s opening.

 The most famous former resident, though, is Richard Ramirez, also known as the Night Stalker.
 It’s believed he committed some of his crimes in the Cecil Hotel.

-The first incident that provides real evidence of a haunting occured in 2013, when Elisa Lam, a student visiting from Canada, was filmed on the elevator behaving erratically.
+The first incident that provides real evidence of a haunting occurred in 2013, when Elisa Lam, a student visiting from Canada, was filmed on the elevator behaving erratically.
 Shortly afterward, she disappeared.